KShebek/cbe504/main.typ

 ce("2 H^*") + ce("C2H2") &fwdArrow(k_"H ") ce("C2H4") + ce("2 *")
 $
 with the net reaction #ce("C2H2 + H2 -> C2H4").
 #footnote[The second step is an example of a termolecular reaction that is actually quite likely to occur.
-Since the adsorbates are anchored onto the surface, it is quite natural for #ce("C2H2") to be hydrogenated in this way if it is well-aligned with the two hydrogen adsorbates.]
+Since the adsorbates are anchored onto the surface, it is natural for #ce("C2H2") to be hydrogenated in this way if it is well-aligned with the two hydrogen adsorbates.]
 We will assume that the hydrogenation reaction is rate-limiting, such that the #ce("H2") adsorption is quasi-equilibrated.

 Here, we have a reaction between an adsorbed species and gas-phase species (i.e. an Eley--Rideal mechanism), which is very slightly different than the typical LHHW kinetics since the reaction is not taking place solely on the surface.